phnmnl/container-metabolab/README.md

 Next, prepare the data directory:

 It must contain your metabolab script defining how the data should be processed.
-This must be called container_script.ml to match the name in Dockerfile.
+This must be called container_script.ml.

 Finally remove any old container and run the container: